 Credit Risk Related to Derivatives.
 The Bank is subject to credit risk due to the risk of nonperformance by counterparties to its derivative agreements.
 The Bank manages derivative counterparty credit risk through the use of master netting agreements or other similar collateral exchange arrangements, credit analysis, and adherence to the requirements set forth in the Bank's Enterprise Market Risk Management Policy, Enterprise Credit Risk Management Policy and Finance Agency regulations.
-The majority of the Bank's derivative transactions have been cleared through third-party central clearinghouses (as of December 31, 2020, the notional balance of cleared transactions outstanding totaled \$28.2 billion).
+Approximately 42 percent of the Bank's derivative contracts (based on notional value) have been cleared through third-party central clearinghouses (as of December 31, 2021, the notional balance of cleared transactions outstanding totaled \$22.5 billion).
 With cleared transactions, the Bank is exposed to credit risk in the event that the clearinghouse or the clearing member fails to meet its obligations to the Bank.
-The remainder of the Bank's derivative contracts have been transacted bilaterally with large financial institutions under master netting agreements or, to a much lesser extent, with member institutions (as of December 31, 2020, the notional balance of outstanding transactions with non-member bilateral counterparties and member counterparties totaled \$10.7 billion and \$0.1 billion, respectively).
+The remainder of the Bank's derivative contracts have been transacted bilaterally with large financial institutions under master netting agreements or, to a much lesser extent, with member institutions (as of December 31, 2021, the notional balance of outstanding transactions with non-member bilateral counterparties and member counterparties totaled \$30.4 billion and \$0.1 billion, respectively).
 Some of these institutions (or their affiliates) buy, sell, and distribute consolidated obligations.